Sports training at home can be split into two categories: either with a personal physical trainer or physical training with an online sports coach.

 Freeletics: a real virtual sports coach at hand whenever you need for exercise wherever you are, whether you’re out and about, abroad or at home!

-But is a health and fitness app compatible with a personal trainer too?
+But is a health and fitness app compatible with a home or online personal trainer too?
 Or will the smartphone end up replacing the coach?
 Well not to worry, because you can easily combine personal training and apps – you might even find that your trainer actually advises you to use certain apps to keep you on track outside of your personal sessions.

 In fact, it’s unlikely that an app could ever replace personal trainers near me, as there’s nothing quite as effective as the expertise and human interaction that a trainer can provide.
 Try seraching for "fitness classes near me" if that is what you'd prefer.